 Dr Gemma Griffith

-A lot of my work here at the CMRP involves teaching research, so for me, it is so important to keep my own line of research going and having time to work on my research projects in amongst my teaching duties feels like a real pleasure.
+A lot of my work here at the CMRP involves teaching research, so for me, it is so important to keep my own line of research going and having time to work on my research projects in amongst my teaching duties is great.
 Before I worked with the CMRP, I conducted quite a lot of research on people with autism spectrum disorder and Intellectual disabilities , as well as parenting research, and now focus much of my research effort towards how we might bring mindfulness to these populations.
-At the moment I am working on two main mindfulness research projects which are detailed below, but have a lot of other bits of research going on too (watch this space!).
-We have a lot of high-quality innovative master's research projects from our Masters students, so I also work with students to publish these thesis findings in peer reviewed journals.
+I’ve recently become interested in group processes in MBPs, and have published “The Inside Out Group Model” with colleagues.
+Trish Bartley and I are currently working on a book on groups in MBPs.